lupyuen/lupyuen.github.io/src/lorawan.md

 Unfortunately the Carrier Sensing code doesn't work, so __Carrier Sensing has been disabled in the BL602 LoRaWAN Driver__.

-(My apologies to folks in Japan and South Korea, we will have to fix this 🙏)
+(My apologies to BL602 Fans in Japan and South Korea, we will have to fix this 🙏)

 After disabling the Carrier Sensing I hit a RISC-V Exception...